vavrines/Kinetic.jl/README.md

 ## Documentation

-For the detailed information on the implementation and usage of the package, please [check the documentation](https://xiaotianbai.com/Kinetic.jl/dev/).
+For the detailed information on the implementation and usage of the package, [check the documentation](https://xiaotianbai.com/Kinetic.jl/dev/).

 ## Contributing